-Introductory Raptor Field Techniques Workshop – September 2-7, 2018
+Introductory Raptor Field Techniques Workshop – September 17-20, 2019

-September is a peak time in southern Idaho for raptor migration and the workshop will be held at one of our research stations on the Boise Ridge which supports one of the largest known raptor migrations in the western U.S. during autumn.
-IBO has counted and banded raptors at this location for 24 years.
-Topics we will cover include: safe handling of live raptors, introduction to banding techniques, identifying, ageing and sexing, taking measurements, properly caring for lure birds, recording accurate data, common capture techniques at migration stations (bow net, dho gaza, mist net), road trapping (Bal-chatri design and use), breeding season techniques (tree climbing, GHOW lure), a brief introduction to accessing raptor nests, and an introduction to raptor identification by flight style and shape.
-There will also be opportunity to observe and possibly participate in owl banding each night (Northern Saw-whet and Flammulated).
-Participants should not expect to become certified banders as part of this introductory workshop.
-There is no NABC certification as part of this workshop.
-The five-day workshop fee is $700 and is taught by NABC certified trainers.
-Register early – enrollment is limited to 8 people.
+September is a peak time in southern Idaho for raptor migration and the workshop will be held at our Lucky Peak research station, near Boise, Idaho which supports one of the largest fall raptor migrations in the west.
+IBO has counted and banded raptors at this location for 25 years.
+Topics we will cover include: safe handling of live raptors, introduction to banding techniques, ageing and sexing, taking measurements, properly caring for lure birds, recording accurate data, common capture techniques at migration stations (bow net, dho gaza, mist net), techniques for road trapping (Bal-chatri), breeding season techniques (tree climbing using harnesses and other gear), long-distance raptor identification by flight style and shape (hawk watch techniques), and an introduction to nocturnal owl banding (Northern Saw-whet and Flammulated) for those that can stay awake!

-North American Banding Council certification – September 10-15, 2018
+North American Banding Council certification – BY REQUEST ONLY

 Contact Jessica Pollock for more information.